microsoft/tilecode/manual.md

 ![moved left rule](pics/movedLeft.gif)

-Now, make the following rule:
+Now, make the following rule (make sure to require that there is water under the fish):

 ![fish bounce left](pics/fishBounceLeft.gif)